Prize Home Lotteries in New South Wales 2026: The Complete NSW Guide

 Currently Active NSW Prize Home Draws in 2026

-As of April 2026, several registered charities are running prize home lotteries.
-To check current draws and ticket availability, visit all current prize home draws on this directory.
-Each draw below has received official licensing and operates under NSW charitable fundraising legislation.
+As of April 2026, several charities run prize home lotteries.
+Visit all current prize home draws to see what's available.
+Each draw has official licensing.
+All follow NSW charitable fundraising laws.

 Multi-State Operators Running NSW Draws